phpdevcommunity/essential-framework/framework-doc/controllers.md

 # Controllers

-Controllers are an essential part of the Essential Framework, responsible for handling incoming HTTP requests, processing application logic, and returning HTTP responses.
+Controllers are an essential part of the Michel Framework, responsible for handling incoming HTTP requests, processing application logic, and returning HTTP responses.
 In this chapter, we'll explore how to create controllers and define routes to handle specific HTTP requests.

 ## Introduction

-In the Essential Framework, controllers play a central role in processing incoming requests.
+In the Michel Framework, controllers play a central role in processing incoming requests.
 A controller is a PHP class that contains methods to handle different HTTP actions (e.g., GET, POST, etc.).
 These methods receive an HTTP request, process it, and return an HTTP response.

 Here's a basic example of a controller class: